Portscatho, Truro TR2

 • They compare wholesale mortgage rates from a large number of banks and lenders all at once

-• Wholesale interest rates can be lower than retail (bank branch) interest rates
+• Their wholesale interest rates can be lower than retail (bank branch) interest rates

-• You get more loan options because they work with numerous banks and lenders
+• They offer more loan options because they work with numerous banks and lenders

-• Brokers can finance tricky deals because of their knowledge and various lending partners
+• They can finance tricky deals because of their knowledge and various lending partners

-• Are typically easier to get in contact with, less bureaucratic.
+• They are typically easier to get in contact with, and are less bureaucratic.

-• Build off existing relationship (discounts if you have a checking/saving account)
+• You may be able to build off an existing relationship (and gain discounts if you have a checking or savings account)

 • You may already know the banker who will handle your mortgage

-• Perhaps more trustworthy, more accountable than a smaller shop
+• Banks may be more accountable than a smaller shop

-• Ability to add mortgage to existing banking profile and make automatic payments from linked account.
+• Their ability to add mortgage to existing banking profile and make automatic payments from linked account.

-When it comes to making an offer on a property a bit of negotiation is to be expected, however don't offer so little that you end up in a lengthy negotiation process, as you might lose the property altogether if someone else makes a higher bid.
+Once you’ve found a property you want to buy, it’s time to make an offer.
+A bit of negotiation is to be expected, however don't offer so little that you end up in a lengthy negotiation process, as you might lose the property altogether if someone else makes a higher bid.

 If other offers have been made on a property we aren't legally able to tell you what they are, but we may indicate if they were close to the asking price.

-We can even take the stress out of managing your rental, our award winning lettings team offer a service that can be tailored to your needs.
+Or if you’re considering letting your property, we can take the stress out of managing your rental, and our award winning lettings team offer a service that can be tailored to your needs.

-Combined with over 150 years of experience and one of the highest customer satisfaction scores in the industry, Carter Jonas is the perfect property partner.
+Combined with nearly 170 years of experience and one of the highest customer satisfaction scores in the industry, Carter Jonas is the perfect property partner.

 Key property details